TitanWolfGamer/TitanWolfGamer/README.md

 # TitanWolfGamer
 ---
-Hey there, I am TitanWolfGamer.
+Hey there, I am TitanWolfGamer. \n
-I code for fun and for school.
+I code for fun and for school. \n
 Check out my Repositories if you want to learn more!